PaddlePaddle/Paddle/doc/design/block.md

 Block inherits from OperatorBase, which has a Run method.
 Block's Run method will run its operators sequentially.

-There is another important interface called Eval, which passed in some variables called targets, and Eval will generate a minimal graph which takes targets as the end points and creates a new Block, after Run, Eval will get the latest value and return the targets.
+There is another important interface called `Eval`, which take some arguments called targets, and generate a minimal graph which takes targets as the end points and creates a new Block, after `Run`, `Eval` will get the latest value and return the targets.

 The definition of Eval is as follows:

 ```c++
 // clean a block description by targets using the corresponding dependency graph.